 For students who have applied for financial aid and their award package covers the total cost of attendance through some combination of scholarships, grants, work study, and student and parent loans, please review the following examples to assist you in determining the necessity for a payment plan:

-7 What payment methods are accepted?
+4. What payment methods are accepted?
+Is there a fee?

 Electronic funds transfer from a checking or savings account or debit/credit card (Visa, MasterCard, Discover and American Express).
 If a debit/credit card is used, a convenience fee of 2.75% per transaction will be assessed.

 Your CMU Payment Plan balance will be adjusted as your account balance changes.
 It is your responsibility to monitor your balance through your online account.
 As a courtesy, you will be notified by email if there is a change to your plan that affects your payment amount.

-10 business days prior to the 5th of the month will be reflected in your next monthly payment.
+10 business days prior to your scheduled payment date will be reflected in your next monthly payment.
 If your account balance changes less than

 - Subsequent payments will be adjusted accordingly.